-Under Brisbane City Plan 2014, a house is defined as a 'dwelling house' and is used by one household.
-A dwelling house includes outbuildings or works normally associated with a house, such as a carport, and may also include a secondary dwelling.
+Under Brisbane City Plan 2014, a house is a dwelling house used by one household.
+A dwelling house includes outbuildings or works normally associated with a house (such as a carport) and may also include a secondary dwelling.

-A 'house' can be accepted development if your property is in one of the following zones and is compliant with identified requirements within the Brisbane City Plan 2014:
+A house is accepted development, if your property is in one of the following zones.
+It must also be compliant with identified requirements within the Brisbane City Plan 2014:

 - Emerging community zone